DieHard® Car Batteries Near Me

 The electrical system includes three main parts — battery, starter and alternator.
 These components help start your car’s engine and keep it running.
 If one of these parts isn’t working right, your car won’t start or run properly.
 So this is where our electrical system check comes in handy.
 We can pinpoint problems when they occur (or before they occur!) and provide all the services you might need to help get you back on the road.

 Although the battery supplies the power to start your vehicle, the starter is really what gets the engine going.
 The battery supplies a small amount of power to the starter motor.
 The starter then rotates the flywheel, which turns the crankshaft and begins the movement of the engine’s pistons.
 It’s difficult to determine when a starter will fail, but an electrical system check at Tires Plus can determine the warning signs.
 We know what’s happening by checking if the starter is drawing the proper amount of current.
 Excessive current draw will indicate a worn starter, while a low current draw indicates corroded cables or connections.
-Too much or too little current exposes the problem — so the professionals at Tires Plus can fix it!
+Too much or too little current can expose signs of a bad starter — so the professionals at Tires Plus can fix it!

 When your engine is running, the alternator keeps the battery charged and the electrical system going.
 Your car can start with a faulty alternator, but it won’t be able to run for an extended period of time.
 If the alternator requires replacement, your vehicle’s electrical system will perform erratically, its battery will discharge, and eventually your engine will lose power.
+These are signs of a bad alternator.
 A complete electrical system check from Tires Plus will tell you whether the alternator is generating the proper amount of current and voltage — and let you know before your alternator fails.

 Electrical systems rarely fail — but auto batteries, starters and alternators are not designed to last the life of a vehicle.
 If you keep your vehicle long enough, they’ll eventually require replacement.
 Tires Plus won’t let failure take you by surprise.
 Come to us and get your system checked — we can help prevent you from being stranded because of a failed part.
 If you’re unsure if your vehicle needs a new battery, schedule a free battery test, electrical system maintenance or diagnosis.